MSSAYED11/daily-news-dashboard/README.md

 JavaScript – Fetches data from APIs.
 GitHub Pages – For deployment.
 📂 Project Files
+bash
+Copy
+Edit
+📦 daily-news-dashboard
-index.html – Main webpage.
+ ┣ 📜 index.html      # Main webpage
-style.css – Styling for the dashboard.
+ ┣ 📜 style.css       # Styling for the dashboard
-script.js – JavaScript logic to fetch and display quotes/news.
+ ┣ 📜 script.js       # JavaScript logic to fetch and display quotes/news
-back.jpg – Background image.
+ ┗ 📜 back.jpg        # Background image
 ❗ Issue with News API (Error 426 - Upgrade Required) You may encounter a 426 (Upgrade Required) error when trying to fetch news articles.

 🔹 Why is this Happening?
 NewsAPI.org has restricted free-tier API keys from being used on public hosting platforms like GitHub Pages, Netlify, and similar services.
-While the API works perfectly on local environments, it fails when deployed online.
+While the API works fine locally, it fails when deployed online.

-🔹 Suggested Solution:
+🔹 Suggested Solution
 Since using the API online requires a paid plan, which was not feasible, I recommend running the project locally to fetch news successfully.